chris1837-prog/my_layered-infra/aws-infra/bootstrap/dev/README.md

 * **Terraform remote backend infrastructure** (S3 bucket + DynamoDB table for state locking).
 * **GitHub Actions IAM role** with OIDC trust, restricted to a specific GitHub repository and branch, allowing Terraform to run securely from CI/CD pipelines.
 * **SSM Parameters** for both sensitive (SecureString) and non-sensitive (String) values.
-All non-sensitive parameters include enforced tags for easy identification and automation.
+All parameters include enforced tags for easy identification and automation.
 * **Elastic IP (EIP)** allocation for the edge instance to provide a stable public IP.
 * **Route53 hosted zone** for the environment subdomain, with two A records: